wmingcr/LeetCode-Java/905 Sort Array By Parity/README.md

 As we scan every ellement in the array, TC is O(n);

 No use of new array with length relating to n, SC is O(1).

+# Discussion

+Other ways, like creat a new array with length equals to length of Array A. Scan the array twice, first time assign even values, second time assign odd values.